Purity and 2-Calabi-Yau categories: 2CY categories and formality

 A functor between $A_{\infty}$-categories $f \colon \mathscr{A} \to \mathscr{B}$ is given by a morphism of sets $f\colon\Ob(\mathscr{A})\rightarrow \Ob(\mathscr{B})$, and for all $n\geq 1$ a degree zero morphism

 satisfying the infinite list of relations

 for $n\geq 1$.
 For instance for $n=1$, the relation says that each $f_1$ is a morphism of cochain complexes.
 A functor $f$ is called \textit{strict} if $f_n=0$ for all $n\geq 2$.
-The functor $f$ is a \textit{quasi-equivalence} if $f_1$ is a quasi-isomorphism and $\HO^0(f)$ is an equivalence of categories.
+The functor $f$ is a \textit{quasi-equivalence} if $f_1$ is a quasi-isomorphism when evaluated on any pair of objects in $\mathscr{A}$, and $\HO^0(f)$ is an equivalence of categories.
 The functor $f$ is a \textit{quasi-isomorphism} if $\HO^0(f)$ is moreover an isomorphism of categories.
 We always presume that $f$ becomes an ordinary functor after passing to the homotopy category, i.e. it respects homotopy units.
 The composition of two $A_{\infty}$-functors $f \colon \mathscr{B} \to \mathscr{C}$ and $g \colon \mathscr{A} \to \mathscr{B}$ is defined by